God's Strong Love

 What Is God Saying?

-This verse is part of The Song of Moses which he delivered following God's victory over the Egyptians.
-Moses and Israel were flushed with victory.
-It was a time for rejoicing.
-The proud and mighty foe, the cruel and heartless enemy, the unrelenting taskmaster who enslaved the people of God for so many years, the Egyptians, lay dead upon the seashore.
+This verse is part of the Song of Moses, which he wrote upon God’s victory over the Egyptians, who enslaved his people for so many years.
 Israel saw the triumph of God (Ex.
 14:30, 31).
 Surely their God was alive and in control.
 They were a people redeemed.
 His was a strong love.
-The proof lay before them in deathly but eloquent silence.
-It called for a song.
-Everything else could wait.
-The Song of Moses has come down to us unsilenced by the centuries, a message we can still hear, a song we can still sing. β€˜It is God's love that has redeemed us.
-It is His strength that will prevail until we are where He wants us to be.’
+The Song of Moses is a message we can still hear, a song we can still sing.
+‘It is God's love that has redeemed us.
+It is his strength that will prevail until we are where he wants us to be.’

 How Does This Apply To Us?